Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Additional Experiments

-Further, we compare three different variants of the certainty budget $N_H$ used in the evidence computation $\evidence\dataix = N_H\prob(\z\dataix \condition \bm{\omega})$: a constant unit budget (i.e. $N_H=1$) corresponding to a fixed budget regardless of the number of training data and the latent dimension, a budget equals to the number of training data (i.e. $N_H=N$) similarly to \cite{postnet}, or a budget which scales exponentially (or faster) with the number of latent dimensions (i.e. $\log N_H = \frac{1}{2}(H\log(2\pi) + \log(H+1))$).
+Further, we compare three different variants of the certainty budget $N_H$ used in the evidence computation $\evidence\dataix = N_H\prob(\z\dataix \condition \bm{\omega})$: a constant unit budget (i.e. $N_H=1$ (I)) corresponding to a fixed budget regardless of the number of training data and the latent dimension, a budget equals to the number of training data (i.e. $N_H=N$ (II)) similarly to \citet{postnet}, or a budget which scales exponentially with the number of latent dimensions (e.g. $N_\latentdim$ equal to $e^{\frac{1}{2}\latentdim}$ (III), $e^{\latentdim}$ (IV) or $e^{\log(\sqrt{4\pi})\latentdim}$ (V)).
 We observe that scaling the budget w.r.t. the latent space dimension ($H$-budget) is more stable in practice than constant budget ($1$-budget) and budget related to the number of training data ($N$-budget) (see.
-Tab.~\ref{tab:ablation-mnist-log-scale},\ref{tab:ablation-cifar10-log-scale},\ref{tab:ablation-bike-sharing-normal-log-scale},\ref{tab:ablation-bike-sharing-poisson-log-scale}).
-The $H$-budget achieves significantly better target error scores for CIFAR-10 and Bike Sharing with Poisson targets and performance on par with the other certainty budget scheme otherwise.
+Tab.~\ref{tab:ablation-mnist},\ref{tab:ablation-cifar10},\ref{tab:ablation-bikesharing-normal},\ref{tab:ablation-bikesharing-poisson}).
+In aprticular, the $H$-budgets achieve more better results on higher latent dimensions and performance on par with the other certainty budget scheme otherwise.
 The intuition is that due to the curse of dimensionality, the expected value of a probability density function $\expectation_{\z}[\prob(\z)]$ tends to decrease exponentially fast.
 For example, we have $\expectation_{\z}[\prob(\z)] = \frac{1}{(\sqrt{4\pi})^H}$ when $\z \sim \DNormal(\bm{0, \bm{1}})$ in a $H$-dimensional space.
-Increasing the certainty budget $N_H$ exponentially (or faster) w.r.t. to the dimension $H$ avoids numerical issues by allocating close to $0$ evidence to latent representations.
-In our experiments, we use $\log N_H = \frac{1}{2}(H\log(2\pi) + \log(H+1))$.
+Increasing the certainty budget $N_H$ exponentially w.r.t. to the dimension $H$ avoids numerical issues by allocating close to $0$ evidence to latent representations.
+In our experiments, we use a grid search in different exponential scaling $N_\latentdim$ equal to $e^{\frac{1}{2}\latentdim}$ (III), $e^{\latentdim}$ (IV), $e^{\log(\sqrt{4\pi})\latentdim}$ (V).